Steering damper: On motorcycles

-Electronic steering stabilizer: Electronic steering stabilizers work just how they sound, by electronics.
-Even though it is controlled by electronics there is still oil within the dampener.
-The Electronics opens a check valve where the fluid will flow through a dampener, vane and then another dampener before leaving the system.
-These dampeners are mostly used on sport bikes and have a wide range of adjustability depending on the person riding.
-The dampener is controlled by the ECU or ECM and varies off of speed.
-Motorcycle factories put a predetermined amount of resistance within the ECM which that the average rider cannot change.
-If a rider was to get an aftermarket ECM or have the stock one re flashed he would then be able to change it to what he likes.
-Every factory race program has control of this option, they often times link a GPS into the bike and can control the dampener turn by turn.

 For motorcycles with sidecars, especially for motorcycles which have been retrofitted with a sidecar and where the front wheel geometry, or trail, has not been adjusted for use with a sidecar, a steering damper is beneficial.
 This prevents low speed wobble which may occur in the lower speed range of about 13 to 20 mph.
 In older motorcycles adjustable friction dampers had been routinely installed.
 Hydraulically operated steering dampers may be retrofitted.
 In some jurisdictions, the installation and operation of a steering damper must be inspected by an expert or examiner and must be entered in the vehicle papers.

 On bicycles

 Steering dampers have been available for bicycles as well.
 There is also a mechanism by the same name that consists only of a spring connected to the frame and the fork that merely provides a progressive torque to straighten the steering.